 As a customer, please keep asking for Rare Styles of Ale to show licensees that there is a demand!

 Help with this vital campaign by telling your local branch of CAMRA if you have bought, brew for sale, or sell Rare Ales in pubs and bars in "Bristol & District" (most of the old Avon County Area) - we'll do the rest, including listing them on this website so that we may all support bars that sell Rare Ale Styles.
 Please tell us about your rare-ale sightings by email to BADRAG@camrabristol.org.uk and let us know the ale's name, type, ABV, brewer, where and when you found it, whether it is available as a regular ale or occasional ale, and if occasional when it is available.

 Look out for details of BADRAG events in the Branch Diary or in Pints West magazine, or ask the Branch Social Secretary to be put on the reminders list.
 CAMRA member or not you would be welcome to join our group activities.
 Drop us an email to BADRAG@camrabristol.org.uk.

-Please feel free to print off and ask any licensee if you may display this poster in your favourite bars - tip: BADRAG suggests that you take some white or blue tac and offer to put the poster up yourself, licensees are busy people and they usually appreciate having one less job to do!
+Please feel free to print off and ask any licensee if you may display our poster in your favourite bars - tip: BADRAG suggests that you take some white or blue tac and offer to put the poster up yourself, licensees are busy people and they usually appreciate having one less job to do!